Environment, Law and Economics

 Written Work

-Applicants for Land Economy are required to submit one school essay on any subject.
+Applicants for Environment, Law and Economics are required to submit one school essay on any subject.
 You do not have to send this work before applying; we will write to you after you have applied and let you know exactly what you need to send and when.

 Admissions Assessment